How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 Proactive protection

-The protection is based on the use of a positive usage model.
-Any users whose behavior does not conform to this model can be blocked or subjected to additional checks (depending on the settings established).
+The protection is based on a positive security model.
+Any users whose behavior does not match this model can either be blocked or subjected to additional checks (depending on the configured settings).

-When proactive protection is activated in sensor mode, all requests are not filtered, but each new visitor is checked against many parameters:
+When proactive protection is enabled in sensor mode, requests are not filtered, but each new visitor is evaluated against multiple parameters:

-In case violations are detected, the user’s behavior is monitored.
-Selective validation allows not to switch the entire configuration into active mode.
+If violations are detected, the user’s behavior continues to be monitored.
+Selective validation makes it possible to avoid switching the entire configuration into active mode.

-To enhance security, you can limit user session duration.
+To enhance security, you can limit the duration of user sessions.
 Shorter session lifetimes reduce the window of opportunity for unauthorized actions if someone gains illicit access to the resource.

-When the configured time elapses, users will be re-authenticated.
+When the configured time expires, users will be required to re-authenticate.
 By default, this parameter is set to 30 minutes.

-Clicking the Generate new security key button will require all active users to revalidate their sessions.
+Clicking the Generate New Security Key button will force all active users to revalidate their sessions.

-Note: The lifetime of cookies used by the security system does not affect website session durations.
-The system makes no modifications to the website’s original cookies.
+Note: The lifetime of the cookies used by the security system does not affect website session durations.
+The system does not modify the website’s original cookies.

 Whitelist